 Nonsteroidal anti-inflammatory drugs (NSAIDs)

-Aspirin is no longer used for RA because effective doses are often toxic.
-Only one NSAID should be given at a time ( see Table: Nonsteroidal Anti-inflammatory Drug (NSAID) Treatment of Rheumatoid Arthritis Nonsteroidal Anti-inflammatory Drug (NSAID) Treatment of Rheumatoid Arthritis ), although patients may also take aspirin at ≤ 325 mg/day for its antiplatelet cardioprotective effect.
+Aspirin is no longer used for rheumatoid arthritis because effective doses are often toxic.
+Only one NSAID should be given at a time (see table NSAID Treatment of Rheumatoid Arthritis Nonsteroidal Anti-inflammatory Drug (NSAID) Treatment of Rheumatoid Arthritis ), although patients may also take aspirin at ≤ 325 mg/day for its antiplatelet cardioprotective effect.
 Because the maximal response for NSAIDs can take up to 2 weeks, doses should be increased no more frequently than this.
 Doses of drugs with flexible dosing can be increased until response is maximal or maximum dosage is reached.
-All NSAIDs treat the symptoms of RA and decrease inflammation but do not alter the course of the disease; thus, they are only used adjunctively.
+All NSAIDs treat the symptoms of rheumatoid arthritis and decrease inflammation but do not alter the course of the disease; thus, they are only used adjunctively.

-NSAIDs other than perhaps coxibs should be avoided in patients with previous peptic ulcer disease or dyspepsia; gastric acid suppressive therapy should be provided in these patients.
-Other possible adverse effects of all NSAIDs include headache, confusion and other central nervous system symptoms, increased BP, worsening of hypertension, edema, and decreased platelet function; however, celecoxib has no significant antiplatelet effect.
-NSAIDs increase cardiovascular risk ( see Nonopioid Analgesics Nonopioid Analgesics ).
-Creatinine levels can rise reversibly because of inhibited renal prostaglandins and reduced renal blood flow; less frequently, interstitial nephritis can occur.
+NSAIDs should generally be avoided in patients with previous peptic ulcer disease or dyspepsia; gastric acid suppressive therapy should be provided in these patients if an NSAID is used (eg, short term).
+Other possible adverse effects of all NSAIDs include headache, confusion and other central nervous system symptoms, increased blood pressure, worsening of hypertension, edema, and decreased platelet function; however, celecoxib has no significant antiplatelet effect.
+NSAIDs may increase cardiovascular risk (see Treatment of Pain/Nonopioid Analgesics Nonopioid Analgesics ).
+Creatinine levels can rise reversibly because of inhibited renal prostaglandins and reduced renal blood flow; rarely, interstitial nephritis can occur.
 Patients with urticaria, rhinitis, or asthma caused by aspirin can have the same problems with these other NSAIDs, but celecoxib may not cause these problems.